-Research (Husein et al., 2018), explains that organizational culture has an effect on motivation and has a positive impact on student achievement at the Daaruttaqwa Integrated Islamic Boarding School Cibinong Bogor.
+Research (Husein et al., 2018), explains that organizational culture affects motivation and has a positive impact on student achievement at the Daaruttaqwa Islamic Boarding School Cibinong Bogor.
 Research (Noor et al., 2018) shows that a less conducive organizational culture is caused by members who only wait for instructions from the leadership resulting in administrator-style leadership of the head of the room.
 While the implementation of the strategic plan depends on how the workforce in the hospital runs it, especially how the leadership is.

-Research (Yoshida et al., 2014) shows that it is important to have a good relationship between leaders and employees, by showing creativity and innovation.
+Research (Sendjaya et al., 2008) shows that it is important to have a good relationship between leaders and employees, by showing creativity and innovation.
 The servant leadership approach is able to encourage creativity not only in European-American culture but also in Asia.
 As well as the importance of building psychological relationships with employees to enforce employee creativity and team innovation.